thanks for the visit.

 One of the biggest problems today, with Kawasaki Triples, is they were designed for 98-102 Leaded Fuel.

-Modern 91 Unleaded Fuel can create a hole in the piston dome in as little as 2-3 miles of 70-80 mph freeway riding, on a stock tuned Kawasaki Triple.
+Modern 91 Unleaded Fuel can create a hole (from detonation due to incorrect octane) in the piston dome in as little as 2-3 miles of 70-80 mph freeway riding, on a stock tuned Kawasaki Triple.

 I can't emphasize more, the need to use a 100+ octane fuel.
 It doesn't need to be leaded like the old days, but it needs to be a quality race gas of that octane or better.